Click-Through Rate (CTR)

 For example, if your content got 1,000 impressions and received 15 clicks, the CTR equals 1.5%.
 In simple terms, 1.5% of the people who saw your content clicked on it.

-Why is Click-Through Rate important?
+Why is Click-Through Rate important in marketing?

 CTR is an important metric because it provides valuable information about the effectiveness and success of your campaigns and overall marketing strategies.
 By analyzing your promotional assets' click-through rate, you can better understand which content, images, or keywords resonate with your customers.
 You can also use a CTR as a benchmark to compare past campaigns and see which channels work best for your brand.
 There are more instances where click-through rate matters.